MieszkoGulinski/mieszkogulinski.github.io/src/react-suspense-and-throwing-promise.md

 pageTitle: React Suspense and throwing a Promise
 date: 2021-06-21
 tags: posts
+pageDescription: How and when to use React Suspense feature
 ---

 Do you know that in JavaScript, you `throw` a `Promise`?
 This is used in a new feature of React, called Suspense.